Select2Col: Leveraging Spatial-Temporal Importance of Semantic Information for Efficient Collaborative Perception: Related Works

-The IoV involves repetitive communications to timely exchange semantic information among various agents \cite{11}.
-Given that AVs form the foundation of IoV, we take AVs as an example and focus on their perception means.

-Perception plays a crucial role in various tasks, such as 3D object detection \cite{12}, multiple object tracking\cite{13}, semantic segmentation \cite{14}, and depth estimation \cite{15}.
-As one of the fundamental tasks, 3D object detection can be categorized into camera-based, LiDAR-based and camera-LiDAR fusion detection methods.
-Due to the inherent 3D information provided by LiDAR point clouds \cite{16}, LiDAR-based detection is widely utilized in collaborative perception tasks.
-In such tasks, voxel-based \cite{17} or pillar-based \cite{18} strategies can be employed to extract features from unstructured point clouds.
+Perception plays a crucial role in various tasks of IoV (especially AVs), such as 3D object detection \cite{23}, multiple object tracking\cite{24}, semantic segmentation \cite{25}, and depth estimation \cite{26}.
+In particular, 3D object detection, which aims to accurately identify predefined object categories by providing classification and regression information \cite{27}, is considered as one of the fundamental perception tasks within the field of computer vision.